proudcloud/awesome/PRACTICES.md

 - Prefer [rspec](https://github.com/rspec/rspec) for testing with the `expect().to` syntax
 - Prefer to commit your `config/*.yml` files, except database.yml (_PRIVATE_ _REPOS_ _ONLY!_)
 - Make use of special Rails ANNOTATIONS like `TODO`, `FIXME`, and `OPTIMIZE` so rake notes can pick it up.
+- Keep README.md updated (always assume a new team member will join anytime)

 CSS and JS: